file-format/Products/content/en/email/java/java-libpst/index.md

 <h2 class="h2title"><strong>What is Java-libpst?</strong></h2>
 <p>Java-libpst is an open source Java library for reading and extracting contents of Outlook PST files.
-PST is a very popular file format used by MS Outlook for storing emails.
+PST is a popular file format used by MS Outlook for storing emails.
 It is used to archive message copies, attachments, calendar events, contacts, and other Outlook items.
 Java-libpst enables developers to access and extract all this information so that it may be migrated or used in other systems.</p>
 <p>The library has much improved with the passage of time.
 It now allows developers to handle large PST files with reasonable speed, compressible encryption support, ANSI (32bit) support, Unicode (64bit) Outlook PST and Exchange OST support & much more.</p>

 {{< /SinglePage/PageBody/tab/text >}}